-25 These are the topics addressed in the Commission communication on an EU Action plan on FLEGT.
+26 These are the topics addressed in the Commission communication on an EU Action plan on FLEGT.

-d. forest areas fundamental to meeting basic needs of local communities (e.g. subsistence, health) and/or critical to local communities' traditional cultural identity (areas of cultural, ecological, economic or religious significance identified in cooperation with such local communities).
+FOR FURTHER INFORMATION AND COMMENTS PLEASE WRITE TO: Page 60 of 110 revHFCecolabel@studiolce.it d. forest areas fundamental to meeting basic needs of local communities (e.g. subsistence, health) and/or critical to local communities' traditional cultural identity (areas of cultural, ecological, economic or religious significance identified in cooperation with such local communities).